SchlenkR/schlenkr/README.md

     <a href="https://foundation.fsharp.org/results_applied_fsharp_2019">Recognized F# Expert</a>
 </p>

+## Learning

+If you wanna know a little bit more than the usual stuff, if you wanna level up your skills and change your way of thinking about programming, then visit my YouTube channel <a href="https://www.youtube.com/@ThePureState-kz4qr">The Pure State</a>!

 ## What I do

 > Build software that is performant, **maintainable** over years, **scalable** and **affordable**.